Sad7Dayz/NodeJs/README.md

 ## Rate Limiting
 - **Why?** Protect API from excessive requests and potential abuse.
 - **How?** Using `express-rate-limit` to limit requests per IP.

+## HTTPS
+- Why?
+Encrypt data in transit to enhance security.
+- How?
+Use https module with SSL/TLS certificates.

+## Allowlist (IP Whitelisting)
+- Why?
+Restrict API access to only trusted IP addresses.
+- How?
+Middleware to allow only specific IPs.